Vitréais

-The Vitréais, known in Breton as Gwitregad, is a Breton cake.
+The Vitréais is a Breton cake.
 It is a specialty of Vitré, a city in eastern Brittany, France.
-It is a cake made of apples with salted butter caramel, eggs and almonds.
+It is a sponge layer cake made of apples with salted butter caramel, eggs and almonds.

+The cake was the winner of a competition held by the local tourism office in 1989, to find a dish to represent the area and its produce.
+The winner was local baker, Jules Gardan, with the cake being launched for sale in 1990.